 The gentleman commented: "I am really concerned that the local authority have treated us in this way, having shown complete disregard for our disabilities and the fact that the increase to the Discretionary Housing Payment budget was designed to help disabled people like ourselves living in adapted properties.
 I am pleased that they have agreed to reconsider their decision."

-For expert advice on matters relating to Discretionary Housing Payments and how to challenge a refusal of a Discretionary Housing Payment, please contact Fiona McGhie of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to Discretionary Housing Payments and how to challenge a refusal of a Discretionary Housing Payment, please contact Fiona McGhie of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.